MahonriReynolds/AcademicProjects/other_projects/C#/TerminalGame/README.md

 ## Usage
 1. **Run the Game**:
     - Run the project from your IDE.
+(You'll need to make the project yourself and then import the raw code files.)

 2. **Main Menu**:
     - **Start Game**: Begin a new game session.